ngryman/cz-emoji/readme.md

-# cz-emoji
+# cz-gamedev

-> Commitizen adapter formatting commit messages using emojis.
+> Commitizen adapter formatting commit messages for game development.

-**cz-emoji** allows you to easily use emojis in your commits using [commitizen].
+**cz-gamedev** allows you to easily use emojis in your commits using [commitizen] focused on a gamedev scope of project.

 ```sh
 ?
 Select the type of change you are committing: (Use arrow keys)